-- The night before, combine the starter ingredients in a jar and mix well.
+- Combine the starter ingredients in a jar and mix well.
 Leave it on the bench to rise and cover the jar with a tea towel or loosely balanced lid.

-- The Next Day, heat the juice of the orange in a saucepan and add in the dried fruit and orange zest.
-Stir together and leave it to sit for 20-30 minutes.
+- Heat the juice of the orange in a saucepan and add in the dried fruit and orange zest.
+Stir together and leave it to sit for 30 minutes.

 - Add to a mixing bowl all the dough ingredients except for the butter.
 Mix together with a fork to create a shaggy dough.

-- Place the buns into the oven and bake for around 25-30 minutes until a deep brown on the top.
-If they are browning too fast, lower the oven temperature a bit.
+- Place the buns into the oven and bake for around 25 minutes until a deep brown on the top.